Skip to main content

 Certain Medicare Advantage plans and Medigap policies may offer some additional coverage for foreign travel.
 Before your trip, check with your plan to see exactly what it does and does not cover.

-The good news is you can consider buying travel health insurance to expand your foreign health care coverage, which will allow you to roam the globe with more peace of mind.
+Consider buying travel health insurance to expand your foreign health care coverage, which will allow you to roam the globe with more peace of mind.
 Talk to a trusted insurance or travel agent for more details on coverage and cost.